New incentives push Hawaiian Electric toward more clean energy

 The PBR Framework and the PIMs will help drop rates for customers as well — an average of $1.27 per month for typical residential customers.

-Hawaiian Electric is now also incentivized to move toward cleaner energy, because one of the PIMs is “accelerated achievement of the State’s renewable energy goals.”
+Hawaiian Electric is now also incentivized to move toward cleaner energy because one of the PIMs is “accelerated achievement of the State’s renewable energy goals,” the PUC said.

 “We are very excited about this portfolio of PIMs,” said Commissioner Jennie Potter in a statement.
 “We wanted to develop PIMs that address a range of issues and incentivize exemplary performance across the board for the utility.
 Hawaiian Electric has the opportunity to financially benefit from taking on some challenging areas and delivering excellent service, which is a win-win-win for the utility, customers, and Hawaii’s renewable energy future.”